Pyrenoid: Discovery

 Pyrenoids were first described in 1803 by Vaucher (cited in Brown et al.).
-The term was first coined by Schmitz who also observed how algal chloroplasts formed de novo during cell division, leading Schimper to propose that chloroplasts were autonomous, and to surmise that all green plants had originated through the “unification of a colourless organism with one uniformly tinged with chlorophyll".
+The term was first coined by Schmitz who also observed how algal chloroplasts formed de novo during cell division, leading Schimper to propose that chloroplasts were autonomous, and to surmise that all green plants had originated through the "unification of a colourless organism with one uniformly tinged with chlorophyll".
 From these pioneering observations, Mereschkowski eventually proposed, in the early 20th century, the symbiogenetic theory and the genetic independence of chloroplasts.

 In the following half-century, phycologists often used the pyrenoid as a taxonomic marker, but physiologists long failed to appreciate the importance of pyrenoids in aquatic photosynthesis.
 The classical paradigm, which prevailed until the early 1980s, was that the pyrenoid was the site of starch synthesis.
 Microscopic observations were easily misleading as a starch sheath often encloses pyrenoids.
 The discovery of pyrenoid deficient mutants with normal starch grains in the green alga Chlamydomonas reinhardtii, as well as starchless mutants with perfectly formed pyrenoids, eventually discredited this hypothesis.

 It was not before the early 1970s that the proteinaceous nature of the pyrenoid was elucidated, when pyrenoids were successfully isolated from a green alga, and showed that up to 90% of it was composed of biochemically active RuBisCO.
 In the following decade, more and more evidence emerged that algae were capable of accumulating intracellular pools of DIC, and converting these to CO2, in concentrations far exceeding that of the surrounding medium.
 Badger and Price first suggested the function of the pyrenoid to be analogous to that of the carboxysome in cyanobacteria, in being associated with CCM activity.
-CCM activity in algal and cyanobacterial photobionts of lichen associations was also identified using gas exchange and carbon isotope isotopes and associated with the pyrenoid by Palmqvist and Badger et al. The Hornwort CCM was later characterized by Smith and Griffiths.
+CCM activity in algal and cyanobacterial photobionts of lichen associations was also identified using gas exchange and carbon isotope discrimination and associated with the pyrenoid by Palmqvist and Badger et al. The Hornwort CCM was later characterized by Smith and Griffiths.

 From there on, the pyrenoid was studied in the wider context of carbon acquisition in algae, but has yet to be given a precise molecular definition.